Resident Evil: Third-person shooter gameplay

 Resident Evil 4 saw significant changes to the established gameplay, including switching from fixed camera perspectives to a tracking camera, and more action-oriented gameplay and mechanics.
 This was complemented by an abundance of ammunition and revised aiming and melee mechanics.
 Some critics claimed that this overhauled control scheme "made the game less scary."
 The next two games in the franchise furthered the action-oriented mechanics: Resident Evil 5 featured cooperative play and added strafing, while Resident Evil 6 allowed players to move while aiming and shooting for the first time, fully abandoning the series' signature tank controls.

 First-person shooter gameplay and VR

 Resident Evil 7 is the first main Resident Evil game to use the first-person perspective and to use virtual reality.
 It drew comparisons to modern survival horror games such as Outlast and PT.
-The eighth main-series game, Resident Evil Village, also features a first-person perspective.
+The eighth main installment, Resident Evil Village, also features a first-person perspective and included a VR mode added post launch.
 A VR version of Resident Evil 4 was released on the Oculus Quest 2 on October 21, 2021.
+On December 8, 2023 a free DLC for the remake of Resident Evil 4 was released that added a VR mode using PlayStation VR2 to the PlayStation 5 version of the game.